 Our vision is a world where children are financially literate, thoughtful consumers.
 We believe that by providing a way for kids to more carefully consider what they might like to receive for an upcoming birthday or holiday gift, we can substantially reduce waste and increase financial well-being at the same time!

 By taking about two minutes to work through our on-screen calculators, children can prepare themselves to have the most productive conversations possible with their parents, friends or family members about what they might like to receive for an upcoming birthday or holiday gift.

 We like to suggest that children rarely ask for gifts that cannot generate a DIMS – Does It Make Sense?® Score of 8 or more – but of course families can establish their own guidelines.
 Perhaps everyone in your family will be allowed one or two gifts a year that cannot generate a DIMS Score® of 8 or more.

 Every grandparent, aunt and uncle we spoke to would far rather put their gift dollars towards an item that will be used and appreciated, versus one that will not.
 Unfortunately, after about age 11, many of the gifts children ask for come with price tags that exceed what individual gift givers typically spend…

 So on top of teaching financial literacy, we give you a tool that can be used to organically crowd-fund – because it can make a lot of sense for extended family members to contribute to one larger more meaningful gift, versus buying several smaller, less useful gifts on their own.

-Kids get what they really want while learning about the power of forward planning and good manners.
-Parents feel better knowing no one’s time or money is being wasted and that their children are learning to “think before they buy”.
+Kids get what they really want while learning about the awesome power of forward planning and good manners.
+Parents feel better knowing their children are learning to think before they buy – and that no one’s time or money is being wasted.
 Landfills receive fewer under appreciated gifts.
 It’s a win-win-win.
-But don’t just take our word for it – remind your kids to always calculate the DIMS Score® in advance of making requests – and see for yourself.
+But don’t just take our word for it – ask your kids to calculate the DIMS Score® in advance of their next request – and see for yourself.